Wednesday, January 25, 2012

 The arresting officer was Steve Bridgewater, who had recently caught slack for getting out of hand at a protest about an annual boat show that took place on Austin's Town Lake.
 Right around the same time, The Huns started advertising their debit gig.
 They put the names of some of their songs on the posters: "Legalize Crime," "Violence," "Police State," etc. These were plastered all over campus and presumably mistaken as criticism by the police force because of the recent protest incident.

 Oddly enough, Tom had made a short film entitled The Death Of Jim Morrison earlier that summer.
-While they were shooting scenes downtown, a police officer saw what they were doing.
-But before making them split, the officer allowed them to film a scene with him making an arrest.
+While filming scene downtown, a police officer saw that they were shooting without a permit and set to break it up.
+But before they put the cameras away, the officer agreed to be in a scene that showed him making an arrest.
 That officer was Steve Bridgewater.
 Coincidence?

 Phil was charged with resisting arrest.
 Charlie Hunter, who was a high school friend of Dan and the boyfriend of Joel, was in law school at the time.
 So he went to the legal clinic at school and got Phil representation.
 After long proceedings where Charlie was even given air time on TV deploring the Austin Police Department, Phil was let off with a fine.